supernotes/capacitor-send-intent/README.md

-# Send-Intent
+# capacitor-send-intent

-This is a Capacitor plugin meant to be used in Ionic applications for checking if your App was targeted as a share goal.
+This is a Capacitor plugin for checking if your App was targeted as a share goal.
 It supports both Android and iOS and is able to handle a single file or multiple files of any type.

-Check out my app [mindlib - your personal mind library](https://play.google.com/store/apps/details?id=de.mindlib) to see it in action.

-## Projects below Capacitor 3

-For projects below Capacitor 3 please use "send-intent": "1.1.7"!

 ## Installation

 ```
-npm install send-intent
+npm install @supernotes/capacitor-send-intent
 npx cap sync
 ```